 The Fellows’ garden in Christ’s College might be the best kept secret in Cambridge.
 It is open on weekdays from 9am to 4pm and barely visited by tourists.
 I love the little green house in the corner and the benches scattered around the path.
-One afternoon in autumn I went there for a walk with a 5-month old Aaron.
+One afternoon in autumn I went there for a walk with my 5-month old baby.
 He fell asleep in the pram and I read a book.
 Maternity leave at its best!
 Christ’s College is super friendly with visitors and very easy to access as it is located in the city centre.
 You mustn’t miss wisteria season when the Master’s Lodge in the First Court will be covered in beautiful lilac blooms!

 Emmanuel College equals duck pond for me.
-I am sure it is much more than that but I often went to see the ducks and fish at Emma’s with Aaron.
+I am sure it is much more than that but I often went to see the ducks and fish at Emma’s with my baby.
 There is a large grassy area, where you are allowed to walk and sit on.
 And the chapel, designed by Christopher Wren, is stunning!